jahidulpabelislam/utils/README.md

 [![License](https://poser.pugx.org/jpi/utils/license)](https://packagist.org/packages/jpi/utils)
 ![GitHub last commit (branch)](https://img.shields.io/github/last-commit/jahidulpabelislam/utils/0.x.svg?label=last%20activity)

 A tiny library that provides very simple utility classes.
-This is currently in development, so there will small `beta` releases as classes get added then the first major release.
+This is currently in development, so there will small `beta` releases as classes get added then the full major release will be published when officially ready / stable.

+This provides a simple singleton trait to go on classes, URL builder class and a few different classes / traits around collections.

 ## Dependencies